huntermm18/BYU-OIT-Technical-Project/README.md

 1. This option will present a table with all the courses you have previously saved from the 'Search Courses' section
 2. From here you can return to the main menu, see your saved courses in a sorted view, remove courses from your saved list, or clear all your saved courses
 * Note: Sorting your saved courses only provides a temporary view, and the original order will be restored when you exit

+## Notes
+* There is an option for using without database access if you run the 'index_no_database.js' file in the 'dev_noes' directory.
+API subscription keys are still needed.